TimGeerts/slashkey/README.md

 #### Timeout
 By default, any posted run will automatically close after 10 minutes.
-This setting is not configurable for now, but I might add the option in a later version.
+This setting is not configurable for now.

 ### 5️⃣ Hope you have friends that'll join you!
 And go slay some demons/dragons/dwarves for purple pixels!